Evengard/wp-oauth-client/readme.txt

-=== miniOrange - Login with EVE Online ===
+=== Login with OAuth ( OAuth Client ) ===
 Contributors: miniOrange
-Tags: eveonline, Login with EVE Online, EVE Online Login, EVE Online SSO, EVE Online Single Sign on, EVE Online OAUTH, eveonline sso, eveonline login, eve online, eve online sso, eve online login, oauth eve online, EVE Online API Authentication
+Tags: oauth, oauth client, oauth login, login with google, login with facebook, eveonline, Login with EVE Online, EVE Online Login, EVE Online SSO, EVE Online Single Sign on, EVE Online OAUTH, eveonline sso, eveonline login, eve online, eve online sso, eve online login, oauth eve online, EVE Online API Authentication
 Requires at least: 3.0.1
-Tested up to: 4.7.3
+Tested up to: 4.7
-Stable tag: 5.3
+Stable tag: 5.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-OAuth login with your EVE Online account.
+OAuth client plugin allows login with your google, facebook, EVE Online or any other OAuth account.

 == Description ==

 Login to your Wordpress site using your EVE Online account.

 = Features =
-*	Login to your Wordpress site using EVE Online.
+*	Login to your Wordpress site using any OAuth server account like facebook, google, eveonline.
 *	Valid user registrations verified by applications such as EVE Online.
 *	You can disable the applications which you don't require.
 *	Easily integrate plugin with your Wordpress website using widgets.
 Just drop it in a desirable place in your website.